EdexcelEconomicsExam Board Revision

 Explain how inflation can impact consumers and businesses.
 [4 marks]

-What is meant by the term 'hyperinflation'?
+What is meant by 'hyperinflation'?
 [2 marks]

-Define hyperinflation and provide a brief example.
+Define hyperinflation and provide an example of a historical case.

 Practice Quiz